r7wang/stock-up/README.md

 * Figure out how to work with etcd authentication.
 * Make applications resilient to broken etcd connection.
 * Build out exactly-once semantics for Kafka-based delivery.
-* Deploy entire project to AWS/GCP.
-    * Expose external IP on Grafana to view metrics.
 * Consider the role of [Redis](https://scalegrid.io/blog/top-redis-use-cases-by-core-data-structure-types/) in persisting state of stock analyzer between crashes.
 * Consider integrating with [pub/sub](https://cloud.google.com/blog/products/data-analytics/what-to-consider-in-an-apache-kafka-to-pubsub-migration)
   as another message queueing option.
+* Add documentation on configuring Terraform.

 ## Known Issues
 * The websocket occasionally closes the connection (for reasons currently unknown), requiring the connection to be